talis/bearhug-angular/README.md

 ### Exclusions

-You may not need or want to use bearer authorization on all requests, so Bearhug provides a mechanism for customising when it is a pplied.
+You may not need or want to use bearer authorization on all requests, so Bearhug provides a mechanism for customising when its interceptor is applied.

 The `interceptorFilter` is a generic mechanism for selectively applying an interceptor on different routes.
 To use it, you effectively wrap up an existing interceptor with a wrapper that determines when the underlying interceptor is applied.
+This requires two components: a filter specification, and a wrapper interceptor.

 #### Filter specifications